 Plan "A" should always be to assign you condo BEFORE reaching Occupancy.
 Ideally, you have at least 6 months before Occupancy is scheduled for us to get this done.

 At Occupancy, it is highly recommended that you stage your unit for sale, especially if you are not planning to occupy it and it will be vacant.
 We have partnered with experienced stagers who can add the rental furniture and extras to sell your unit in weeks rather than months and you will often get a higher price.
 Staging costs are lower than most people assume.
 You can get free estimates.
-You will usually cover the cost of staging by the faster sale (fewer occupancy costs) besides getting better and more offers.
+You will usually cover the cost of staging by the faster sale (lower occupancy costs) besides getting more and better offers.
 This option only applies if you are into your interim occupancy period.
 Otherwise, there is no access and no showings.
 These restrictions require extra effort to create effective marketing materials compared to a standard resale.